DoviniJ/GxEprsDummy/README.md

 1) B_trd.sum - This contains GWAS summary statistics of all additive SNP effects, when the outcome is binary.
 2) B_add.sum - This contains GWEIS summary statistics of all additive SNP effects, when the outcome is binary.
 3) B_gxe.sum - This contains GWEIS summary statistics of all interaction SNP effects, when the outcome is binary.
-4) B_trd.sscore - This contains
+4) B_trd.sscore - This contains the FID, IID, number of alleles across scored variants (ALLELE_CT) and polygenic risk scores (PRSs), computed from the additive effects of GWAS summary statistics.
-5) B_add.sscore - This contains
+5) B_add.sscore - This contains the FID, IID, ALLELE_CT and polygenic risk scores (PRSs), computed from the additive effects of GWEIS summary statistics, of the full dataset.
-6) B_gxe.sscore - This contains
+6) B_gxe.sscore - This contains the FID, IID, ALLELE_CT and polygenic risk scores (PRSs), computed from the interaction effects of GWEIS summary statistics, of the full dataset.
-7) Bsummary.txt - This contains the target model (either regular model or permuted model) summary output, when the outcome is binary.
+7) Bsummary.txt - This contains the target regular model summary output, when the outcome is binary.
+8) B_permuted_p.txt - This contains the p-value of the permuted model, when the outcome is binary.
+Since the permutation is random at each time, we did not include an example here.
-8) Individual_risk_values.txt - This contains all the calculated individual risk scores using the target model (either regular model or permuted model), when the outcome is binary.
+9) Individual_risk_values.txt - This contains all the calculated individual risk scores using the target model (either regular model or permuted model), when the outcome is binary.
+For demonstration, we include the results of regular model below.

 ## Tasks of each function
 1) GWAS_binary - This performs GWAS and outputs the file B_trd.sum which contains GWAS summary statistics of all additive SNP effects